cdktf/cdktf-provider-googlebeta/docs/googleSpannerDatabase.java.md

 - *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

-Whether or not to allow Terraform to destroy the instance.
+Whether or not to allow Terraform to destroy the database.

-Unless this field is set to false in Terraform state, a 'terraform destroy' or 'terraform apply' that would delete the instance will fail.
+Defaults to true.
+Unless this field is set to false in Terraform state, a 'terraform destroy' or 'terraform apply' that would delete the database will fail.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.75.1/docs/resources/google_spanner_database#deletion_protection GoogleSpannerDatabase#deletion_protection}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.76.0/docs/resources/google_spanner_database#deletion_protection GoogleSpannerDatabase#deletion_protection}

+---

+##### `enableDropProtection`<sup>Optional</sup> <a name="enableDropProtection" id="@cdktf/provider-google-beta.googleSpannerDatabase.GoogleSpannerDatabase.Initializer.parameter.enableDropProtection"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Whether drop protection is enabled for this database.

+Defaults to false.
+Drop protection is different from the "deletion_protection" attribute in the following ways:
+(1) "deletion_protection" only protects the database from deletions in Terraform. whereas setting “enableDropProtection” to true protects the database from deletions in all interfaces.
+(2) Setting "enableDropProtection" to true also prevents the deletion of the parent instance containing the database.
+"deletion_protection" attribute does not provide protection against the deletion of the parent instance.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.76.0/docs/resources/google_spanner_database#enable_drop_protection GoogleSpannerDatabase#enable_drop_protection}

 ---